zhubert/malachite/README.md

 * name the methods you want exported like: ```HandleFoo```
 * the Handle methods can only take one JSON-serializable argument, works best with arrays or [structs](https://github.com/zhubert/malachite/wiki/Structs)
-* Go routines seem to leak memory in cgo, avoid :(

 For instance, if you wanted to upcase strings, you'd put the following in ```app/go/upcase.go```: